*This post may contain affiliate links. Read more »

 Ingredients

-2 cloves garlic, minced
+- 2 cloves garlic minced

-½ teaspoon salt
+- ½ teaspoon salt

-½ cup tahini
+- ½ cup tahini

-¼ cup lemon juice
+- ¼ cup lemon juice

-⅛ teaspoon ground cumin
+- ⅛ teaspoon cumin seeds toasted

-⅓ cup of water, or more as needed
+- ⅓ cup of water or more as needed

-Optional to garnish: extra virgin olive oil and flat-leaf parsley
+- extra virgin olive oil

 Instructions